When it comes to customer service, every ounce of effort—both tiny and grand—counts.

 Although regarded as common courtesies, the use of these magic words has become rather rare in a fast-paced, tech-driven world.
 During customer service transactions, mentioning these words can lighten the atmosphere and contribute to a positive consumer experience.

-With the aid of a customer relationship management tool, you can store clients’ data, such as their previous transactions and preferences.
+With the aid of a customer relationship management tool, you can store clients’ data, such as their previous transactions, in accordance with privacy laws.
 This feature lets call center agents personalize interactions to improve the customer experience.
 Putting these data to good use shows that you’re giving customers the attention they deserve.

 Of course, no company, product, or service is perfect.
 In business, there’s always room for growth, but not everyone is prepared to admit this.
 Those who can, however, gain customers’ trust and approval.
 In fact, consumers tend to stick to brands that are humble enough to admit when they’re wrong, as long as they also make an effort to fix their mistakes.